 - 750 standing officials who will be deployed to operations around Europe

 Knowing the roles and jurisdiction of Frontex is only going to get more important over the next few years.
-From 2021 when it will become obligatory for visitors from outside the EU to apply for an ETIAS on visiting the Schengen area, the European Border and Coast Guard Agency will have a big part to play in ensuring the scheme is a success.
+From the end of 2022, when it will become obligatory for visitors from outside the EU to apply for an ETIAS on visiting the Schengen area, the European Border and Coast Guard Agency will have a big part to play in ensuring the scheme is a success.
 As one of the organizations that will be checking that the new ETIAS requirements are met and adhered to by international visitors to Schengen, it will be doing much to ensure the safety and security of EU residents and tourists to the Union.